facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 ![Bind to Friends](images/Friends/8-BindToFriends.png)

-At this point, the ListBox is bound to the ObservableCollection, but individual properties in the Friend Objects are not bound to individual ListBoxItems in the ListBox.
-To do this, right click on the ListBox in the _Objects and Timeline_ window, select _Edit Additional Templates -> Edit Generated Items (ItemTemplate) -> Create Empty_ and hit OK on resulting dialog box.
+At this point, the LongListSelector/ListBox is bound to the ObservableCollection, but individual properties in the Friend Objects are not bound to individual list items in the LongListSelector/ListBox.
+To do this, right click on the LongListSelector/ListBox in the _Objects and Timeline_ window, select _Edit Additional Templates -> Edit ItemTemplate -> Create Empty_ and hit OK on resulting dialog box.

 ![Edit ItemTemplate](images/Friends/9-EditItemTemplate.png)

-This will create the layout of a single ListBoxItem.
+This will create the layout of a single list item.
 For each Friend, we are going to retrieve an Image and name, so lets search for Image and TextBlock items in the Assets Window and add them here under the _Grid_ element.

 ![ItemTemplate with Image and Text](images/Friends/10-ItemTemplateWithImgTxt.png)

-Similar to how you bound the ItemsSource of the ListBox, you can now bind the Source for the Image and the Text for the TextBlock using Blend as well.
+Similar to how you bound the ItemsSource of the LongListSelector/ListBox, you can now bind the Source for the Image and the Text for the TextBlock using Blend as well.
 See the illustrations below.

 Bind the image source to the Friend object's PictureUri property.